PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough.md

 Horizontal scaling means that the response to increased load is to deploy more
 {{< glossary_tooltip text="Pods" term_id="pod" >}}.
-This is different from _vertical_ scaling, which for Kubernetes would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.
+This is different from _vertical_ scaling, which for PlaidCloud would mean assigning more resources (for example: memory or CPU) to the Pods that are already running for the workload.